 Dogs are incredible.
-They live in an alien world with an alien species that makes a lot of gibberish sounds all day long.
-They can't speak our language yet they still understand us on the deepest level.
-Dogs are so connected to us that they feel what we feel, and can even smell changes in our bodies.
+They can smell from 3 miles away, see in the dark, run 20 to 30 mph, have supersonic hearing, and the list goes on.
+They are so connected to us that they feel what we feel, and can even smell changes in our bodies.
 For thousands of years, dogs have had so many jobs that humans, and even computers, can't match.
-Day after day, they teach their weird alien human what unconditional love really means.
+Day after day, they teach their weird sidekick humans what unconditional love really means.

 THAT is a Superhero!

 We use the word "dog training" on our website only for the sake of search engines!
-Conventional dog trainers are all about obedience and tricks.
+Conventional dog trainers are all about obedience and tricks, or worse, forced compliance.
 We are human teachers, not dog trainers.
 Our training sessions will feel much more like counseling and coaching than obedience class.
 We believe that you and your dog are a powerful team that needs to communicate.
 Once you learn how to "speak dog," you will understand your Superhero!

-The more science studies how animals and humans learn, the more evidence mounts in favor of positive reinforcement.
+The more science studies how animals and humans learn, the more the evidence proves that positive reinforcement works.
 Whether you are 4 or 40, human or animal, we all want to be told we are doing a good job.
 We shower our dogs with praise, affection and food to celebrate their successes.
-We don't use slip leads, choke chains, pinch collars or shock collars.
+We don't use slip leads, choke chains, pinch collars, E-collars, shock collars, alpha rolls or any other pain and intimidation techniques.

 Every dog has a unique personality, just like us!
 They are motivated by different things, respond to their environment in different ways, and learn in different ways.
 So, we tap into your dog's natural style and teach you both how to work as a team.